hassainkumar/Training/Ubuntu codes/readme.txt

 This is the Ubuntu Folder

-It comtains the codes created using ubuntu
+It contains the codes created using ubuntu